kevin-j-miller/Cog_Modeling_Classic_Deep_Tutorial/README.md

 # Cognitive Models of Behavior: Classical and Deep Learning Approaches
 **By Kevin Miller, Maria Eckstein, and Kim Stachenfeld**

-This github contains code for a tutorial on fitting computational models to seuqential behavior.
+This github contains code for a tutorial on fitting computational models to sequential behavior.
 Maria, Kevin, and Kim have presented variants of this tutorial at several conferences and summer schools.
 It is also designed to allow for a self-guided approach.